sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 In large and complex solutions, these questions shouldn't only be asked at the solution level but also for each component of said solution, taking in account multiple factors and criteria that will be explored below.

-Even when an IT Solution is bought, it is never a plug and play situation, whether it consists in COTS or SaaS.
+Even when an IT Solution is said to be bought, it is never a plug and play situation, whether it consists in COTS or SaaS.
 The organization's IT teams need to obtain, configure and adapt the purchased IT Products to fit with the rest of the organization's IT infrastructure, services, and rules.

-Maintenance of IT Solutions should thus be considered separately from the obtained solution as it may require work from personnel within the organization as well as the involvement of 3rd party personnel, whether it was a vendor or even a community of dedicated volunteers in the case of an open source solution.
+Maintenance of IT Solutions should also be considered separately from the obtained solution as it may require work from personnel within the organization as well as the involvement of 3rd party personnel, whether it was a vendor or even a community of dedicated volunteers in the case of an open source solution.

 #### Additional considerations<!-- omit in toc -->